docker/docs/content/billing/details.md

 keywords: payments, billing, subscription
 ---

 You can update the billing information for your personal account or for an organization.
+When you update your billing information, these changes apply to future billing invoices.

+> **Important**
+>
+> When you make changes to your billing information, you can't update an existing invoice that you already paid.
+{ .important }

 The billing information provided appears on all your billing invoices.
 The email address provided is where Docker sends all invoices and other billing-related communication.
 For more information on the billing emails you receive, see [FAQs](faqs.md#what-billing-related-emails-will-i-receive-from-docker-hub).